 When you feel ready to stop, take a deep breath in and sweep the arms out and up over your head.
 Link the thumbs and hold your breath in at the top, letting the pressure build.
 Then, release the breath and arms.
 Press your hands into the floor or onto the kneecaps giving yourself a moment to ground down.

-How to: Place the left hand open face up on the top of the left thigh.
-Take your right hand and fold down the middle and index fingers down so that just the pinky, ring finger and thumb remain extended.
+Place the left-hand open face up on the top of the left thigh.
+Take your right hand and fold down the middle and index fingers down so that just the pinky, ring finger, and thumb remain extended.
 Bring your thumb to hover over the right nostril.
 Take a deep breath in through both nostrils.
 Exhale it out.

 Press down on the right nostril with the thumb to close it and inhale through the left nostril.
 Close both nostrils by pressing down of the left nostril using your ring and pinky finger.
 Release the thumb and exhale through the right nostril.
 Inhale through the right nostril, close both nostrils, then release and exhale through the left side.
 Inhale through the left nostril, close both nostrils, open the thumb and exhale through the right.
 Continue moving the breath from side to side.